Dgrasso96/SecondsAndMinutes/README.md

 ## About <a name = "about"></a>

-The Java software in question allows you to convert the seconds and minutes into the relative hours.
+The Java application in question allows you to convert the seconds and minutes into the relative hours.
 The user can choose two modes through a menu.
 The first mode allows you to convert seconds and minutes into hours.
 While the second mode the seconds in hours.

 ## Getting Started <a name = "getting_started"></a>